apollographql/community/source/index.md

 - Give a conference talk
 - Organize a meetup

-To get started contributing, first read our [Code of Conduct](http://dev.apollodata.com/community/code-of-conduct.html) and [Contributor Guide](http://dev.apollodata.com/community/contributing.html).
+To get started contributing, first read our [Code of Conduct](http://dev.apollodata.com/community/code-of-conduct.html) and [Contributing Guide](http://dev.apollodata.com/community/contributing.html).
 If you have any questions along the way, just pop into the **#contributing channel on Slack**.
 We can’t wait to work with you!

 ### Share Your GraphQL Story